itsmichaelwest/lectern/README.md

 You can also choose to run either side independently, though since the client/server are heavily dependent on each other, I recommend using the combined development mode.

+You **must** create a `.env` file with the variables described in the [Azure deployment guide](./AZURE.MD).

 > *Note:* There are some issues developing on Apple M1 devices, where the development process will spontaneously crash.
-This is likely due to a bug in Node or one of the packages I am using.
-Keep an eye on your terminal window and just re-run the relevant development command if a crash occurs.
+> This is likely due to a bug in Node or one of the packages I am using.
+Keep an eye on your terminal window and just
+> re-run the relevant development command if a crash occurs.

 The commands available are: